Mhora19/alx-zero_day/README.md

 my first readme
-updating this readme.md file cause its collab time up to date
+How to be up to date in git